russmckendrick/blog/content/posts/2014-04-27_been-playing-with-docker-again-this-weekend-this-time-rather-than-just-doing-for-the-sake-of-doing/index.md

 ---
 title: "Deploying a Stable Docker Setup on CentOS with Shipyard"
-description: "Learn how to deploy a production-ready Docker setup on CentOS using Shipyard for easy container management.
-This step-by-step guide covers installing Docker with Puppet, configuring Shipyard, and ensuring high availability of the Shipyard agent using Supervisor.
-Includes tips on using trusted builds from the Docker Index to streamline your workflow."
+description: "Deploy a stable Docker setup on CentOS with Shipyard for container management, using Puppet for installation and Supervisor for high availability."
 author: "Russ Mckendrick"
 date: 2014-04-27T11:00:00.000Z
 lastmod: 2021-07-31T12:31:19+01:00